S1MS4/Car-Tracking-with-YOLO/README.md

             return YOLOModel(model_path)
 ```

-* This abstraction ensures that the `YOLOTrackingApp` does not need to change even if new model types are introduced, as long as they conform to the `BaseModel` interface.
+- This design ensures that `YOLOTrackingApp` does not need to change when new model types are introduced, as long as they conform to the `BaseModel` interface.

 ---

-#### 3. **Inheritance**
+#### 3. Inheritance

-Inheritance allows a class to reuse logic and structure from another class, reducing redundancy and increasing consistency.
+Inheritance allows a class to reuse logic and structure from a parent class, reducing redundancy and improving consistency.

-This project demonstrates inheritance in multiple areas:

-#### ✅ Custom Model Abstraction
+**Custom Model Abstraction**

-* The `BaseModel` class uses inheritance to define a common interface for all YOLO models via the `track()` method.
+- The `BaseModel` class defines a common interface for all YOLO models via the `track()` method.
 Both `YOLOModel` and `YOLOv8Model` inherit from it:

 ```python
 class YOLOModel(BaseModel):